estuary/demos-segmentation/README.md

 - Flow Runtime: This executes the **captures**, the **derivations**, and **materializations** defined in the `.flow.yaml` files.
 - `flowctl`: The CLI tool for interacting with Flow.
 - PostgreSQL: A vanilla database used for materializations.
-- Go: Used for procedurally generating the demo data.
 - Node: Used for running a webhook server for materializations.

 ## Getting Started